 Now that you have an idea of what your engagement ring should look like, visit trusted jewelers in person and online.
 Compare prices and quality.
 Since buying an engagement ring is a big purchase, avoid buying the first ring you see, so you can be sure that you are getting the best value, quality, and a ring that she will adore.
 Also, bring a family member or best friend to help you with the purchase.

 Picking out that stunning engagement ring can be time-consuming and confusing.
 Use this guideline to make it easier to visualize what ring to propose with on that special day.
 Determine who will help pick out the ring, the budget, type of gemstone, design of the gemstone and ring, and then search for and compare engagement rings at multiple jewelers.
 Most importantly, have fun and keep that special person in mind when purchasing the ideal engagement ring.

-If you have any jewelry questions, call our Customer Service toll free.
-We are open from Monday - Friday, 9am - 5:30pm PT.
+If you have any jewelry questions, call our Customer Service toll free at (888) 223-7056 during our business hours.
 We'll be glad to help.

 Related Jewelry Buying Guides: